 Step 1 - Complete the online questionnaireIntended parents are asked to complete a Recipient Questionnaire along with providing 1-2 photos of themselves.
 Personal files and photos are for the private use of AEM with the intention of matching candidates with prospective parents and will not be shared with any third parties.

-Step 3 - Donor approval and paymentFollowing your donor candidate’s preliminary clinical approval, the agency agreement and Fee Schedule need to be signed and the *non-refundable coordination fee of $7,000 must be satisfied in full prior to proceeding.
+Step 3 - Donor approval and paymentFollowing your donor candidate’s preliminary clinical approval, the Agency Agreement and Fee Schedule need to be signed and the escrow be satisfied in full prior to proceeding.

 Step 4 - Donor testing & evaluationsThe fertility clinic will now need to perform blood work and an ultrasound on your donor candidate during days 2-4 of her menses (period).
 The clinic will be testing for hormone levels within normal range of FSH (follicle stimulating hormone), Estradiol and AMH (anti-mullerian hormone), (testing requirements will vary from each clinic).
 Some clinics may also require an ultrasound to be performed to determine antral-follicle count (resting follicles).
 All of these tests will help determine ovarian quality and reserve of your donor candidate.

-A licensed social worker or psychologist will screen your donor candidate by performing a face to face interview and written MMPI (Minnesota Multiphasic Personality Inventory).
+A licensed social worker or psychologist will screen your donor candidate by performing a face to face interview and written MMPI or PAI.
 You may use the psychologist at your clinic or we are happy to refer one to you.
 As prospective parents, you are also required to pass a psychological evaluation.
 Documentation of your evaluation will need to be submitted to AEM prior to proceeding, confirmation can be emailed upon completion by your clinic.

-Once your donor passes her psychological screening, she will now undergo drug and communicable disease screening with your fertility clinic before she is allowed to begin the process.
+Once your donor passes her psychological screening, she will now undergo drug, genetic and communicable disease screening with your fertility clinic before she is allowed to proceed with the process.

 Step 5 - Legal contractsLegal contracts will be originated by attorneys within the AEM referral network.
 AEM will coordinate legal counsel for the egg donor on behalf of the prospective parents.
 If the prospective parents use legal counsel outside the AEM referral network please note that flat fee quotes would not apply.
 The prospective parents reserve the right to waive legal counsel or seek alternative representation on their own behalf.
 Please note that legal counsel must specialize in reproductive law and be licensed to practice law in the state that you will be working in.
 AEM encourages all parties to seek legal representation.